Home

 The handsome Parish Church of Cardinham was dedicated in 1085 to St Meubred the Martyr, a fifth to sixth century Irish missionary who was beheaded in Rome and his body returned for burial to the church.

-The present granite building dates to the fifteenth century, only the font, the Easter Sepulchre and various stones remain of the previous buildings that occupied the site, the elaborate bench ends, of which there are 71, date to the fifteenth and sixteenth centuries.
+The present granite building dates to the fifteenth century, and has superb wagon roofs and a Green man roof boss.
+Only the font, which dates to the Norman era, the Easter sepulchre or Meubred’s tomb and various stones remain of the previous buildings that occupied the site, the elaborate bench ends (pictured left), of which there are 71, date to the fifteenth and sixteenth centuries.
+The bench ends include the arms of the Glynn family, a five pronged eel spear.

 Cornish Towns and Villages